 and reaching the barren perch of a summit is to experience pure awe."

 Admittedly, some summits are more spectacular than others, but each summit is cause for celebration.
 Mt.
 Heinen is the last on the ridge that runs to the northeast of Irish Creek and there is ultimate satisfaction in getting to the end of the ridge.
-Most peaks are hard-won, or in other words gained by hard work and effort, overcoming obstacles that get in your way.
+Most peaks are hard-won, or in other words gained by hard work and effort, overcoming obstacles that get in your way, whatever they may be (in my case, tired legs and burning quads!).

 I was impressed with Deacon and Kaleb on our second Mt.
 Heinen hike; they have been getting fit by hiking Kepros and Cervidae.
 They did great on this tough hike and we had a celebration at the top in the warm autumn sun surrounded by hillsides dotted with shrubs whose leaves were turning yellow.

 The last mile to the summit is a ridge ramble on moderately difficult terrain, at times maneuvering around or on top of granite rocks.
 The summit geological marker post can be seen from a distance.
 Grand Slam peaks are done!
-We are ready for summer of hiking trips and we became more familiar with the land we live in.
+The May Mt Heinen summit got us in shape for a summer of summit hiking.
+Mt.
+Heinen also gave us a new perspective on the land of Southern Idaho and the vastness of the Boise National Forest.

 The last mile of descent was the most difficult part of the hike because it is so steep on loose gravel and rocks.
 A walking stick is helpful for this part.
 When I needed a rest, I had an awesome scene in front of me of the Arrowrock Reservoir.